American Sign Language (ASL)

 Prerequisite: ASL 1110.

-ASL 2010 Introduction to American Deaf Culture — 4 credits
+ASL 2010 Multicultural Deaf Lives — 4 credits

 In this course students will study the culture of the American Deaf community.
 This course will introduce students to various perspectives and theories about Deaf people and ways of viewing the Deaf Experience.
 This course aims to provide a view of Deaf people within the broad lens of human diversity and how they have historically shaped their own lives within society, including how society has responded to signed language and the presence of Deaf People.
 Offered in the College for Women.